 Letter of Intent

 The term «Letter of Intent» (short «LoI») is not defined anywhere in Swiss law.
 In legal practice, a LoI is usually concluded with a view to the conclusion of a main contract.
 A.i., the conditions for the contract negotiations will be regulated, in particular who bears the costs incurred, nota bene if the main contract is not concluded.
 Typically, a LoI does not oblige to conclude the main contract (!), but regulates, a.i., the consequences of the failure to conclude the main contract.
-A simple example is the case in which prospective buyers of a house, which still requires extensive preparatory work on the part of the seller or the estate agent, undertake to pay a certain amount for the corresponding expenses and a new tender if the purchase is not concluded (legally also called «forfeit money»).
+A simple example is the case in which prospective buyers of a house, which still requires extensive preparatory work for the seller or the estate agent, undertake to pay a certain amount for the corresponding expenses and a new tender if the purchase is not concluded (legally also called «forfeit money»).

 Non-Disclosure Agreement

 A Non-Disclosure Agreement (short «NDA») is a confidentiality agreement.
 The agreement contains the promise not to disclose information to third parties, that is not known to them.
 Thus, part of an NDA can only be what is not already known to third parties.
 In addition, it is important that a confidentiality agreement is combined with a contractual penalty (CO 160 ff.), which must also be high enough to «motivate» the obligated party to comply with it.
 A disproportionately high contractual penalty can, however, be reduced to an acceptable level by the judge in a dispute (CO 163).
 An NDA without penalty is like a tiger without teeth.
+The contractual penalty must not be confused with a liquidated damages clause: it is a means of pressure and is therefore due upon the mere breach of the confidentiality obligation – irrespective of whether any damage has occurred or can be proven (CO 161 para.
+1).
+This is precisely what makes it valuable in an NDA, since the damage caused by a breach of confidentiality can hardly ever be quantified.
+Note, however, that this reasoning only works under Swiss (or another civil law) governing law – common law jurisdictions do not enforce penalty clauses (→ see the excursus below).

 Non-Use Agreement

-Especially with regard to innovations, practice shows that an NDA is not enough.
+Especially regarding innovations, practice shows that an NDA is not enough.
 In addition, a Non-Use Agreement (short «NUA») is required, which not only prohibits the obligated party from disclosing secret information to third parties, but also from using this information itself and unauthorised by the owner, or from supporting third parties in their use.
 This agreement must also be combined with a contractual penalty (see above).